cristina-sobrino/huckel-hamiltonian/README.md

 The input has four different sections:

 - The first line is the "bond type", which specifies whether there are one or two different values for the bond length.
 There are two possible values for this keyword:
-   - alternated (two different values of bond length)
+   - alternated (two different values of bond length) followed by the beta values
-   - equal (all bonds are equal)
+   - equal (all bonds are equal) followed by the beta values

 - The second line refers to the system being linear or a ring.
 The keywords are "linear" or "ring".